You are here: Home/ Out-of-State Visitors in Florida Car Accidents (Settlements)

 However, the Lyft “No PIP” Insurance affidavit’s wording will depend on the specific circumstances of the injured person.
 Thus, it needs to be a custom fit.

-Don’t wait for Lyft’s claim handler (York) to send you this form.
-The injured person needs to edit the form (as appropriate) and sign it in front of a notary.
-It needs to be notarized.
+Don’t wait for Lyft’s claim handler (State Farm) to send you this form.
+You needs to edit the form (as appropriate) and sign it in front of a notary.

 If the injured person has a Lyft accident attorney, he or she should do this quickly.
 This is one of the many advantages to hiring an injury lawyer.